TheBrightSparkDev/Human-Sightings/README.md

 In the images section so you'll see I have sub folders with comic-1,comic-2 etc. and you'll see some empty folders with the names of the comics with nothing in them so these are here temporarily until I have finished the comic pages just so I know what each comic is called as you can tell I have names like comic 1 comic 2 comic 3 and this is simply due to being lazy!
 They say the best coders are lazy coders right! so essentially I have to create the comic with all it's links to the images once.
 Then when I'm ready to create a new comic page I then simply copy and paste change comic 1 to comic 2 on the links and slide-1, slide-2, slide-3, and slide-4 all just slip into place where they are supposed to go.

+### Step 5 - Permission

+Evie is happy with the designs and is happy for me to continue to the development stage.

+### Step 6 - Concrete foundations

+This is where the development diary starts

+08/11/2021

+Today my goal is to set up the file structure and start doing the header of the page.